Subaru-PFS/spt_target_uploader/docs/docs/PPP.md

 The online PPP will carry out the following after the validation of the input target list

-1. Create a weight map on the sky for input objects by using coordinates and priorities.
+1. Create a weight map on the sky for the input objects by using coordinates and priorities.
 2. Pick a density peak with the highest weight and assign PFS fibers using [the netflow algorithm](https://github.com/Subaru-PFS/ets_fiberalloc/).
 3. Repeat 1 and 2 until all input targets are completed or running time exceeds about 15 minutes.